InDate/r2/README.md

 ## Limitations

-You probably need GPT-4 api access to use `r2`.
-You can invoke it with `r2 -3` to try using gpt-3.5-turbo, but it will almost certainly fail to function correctly.
-GPT-3.5 is unable to consistently follow directions to generate concise code edits in a stable, parsable format.

 You can only use `r2` to edit code that fits in the GPT context window.
 For GPT-4 that is 8k tokens.
 It helps to be selective about how many source files you discuss with `r2` at one time.
 You might consider refactoring your code into more, smaller files (which is usually a good idea anyway).
 You can use `r2` to help perform such refactorings, if you start before the files get too large.

-If you have access to gpt-4-32k, I would be curious to hear how it works with r2.